 Andrew Nichols focuses on appellate proceedings and critical, high-stakes motions at the trial level.
 As a partner at an Am Law 100 firm, Andrew handled diverse commercial and constitutional litigation, helping to build an appellate and critical motions practice that Legal 500 called “outstanding in all respects.”
-In 2019, he was named a “top legal lion” by Law360 for his work in the U.S. Supreme Court.
+Recently, he was named a “top legal lion” by Law360 for his work in the U.S. Supreme Court.
 A skilled oral and written advocate, Andrew has extensive experience in intellectual-property litigation, consumer-products cases, and class actions of all kinds.

 Andrew has often been called upon to handle high-profile matters in the U.S. Supreme Court and federal circuit courts.
 He was counsel to the world’s largest generic drug maker in the Supreme Court’s first case interpreting the “on-sale” bar of the America Invents Act, which resulted in a 9-0 victory for the client in 2019.
 In 2012, he represented a leading drug maker in the Supreme Court’s first case involving the competition provisions of the Hatch-Waxman Act—which also resulted in a 9-0 win.
 He has also been called on to argue cases for leading national corporations and a sovereign state—involving issues from preemption to contract interpretation—from the Ninth Circuit to the D.C.
 Circuit.